 : Didnâ€™t have a bad meal there although do try and eat at the â€˜off-beatâ€™ locations in the mountains.
 Tracouet and Siviez themselves are formulaic and over-run with German , Dutch and Brit picknickers.
 In town you are spoiled for choice.
 Le Grenier, Le Deserteur and The Italian (name??) restaurant all worth a vist.
 PMU is my favourite bar while Chin-Chin is a â€˜classyâ€™ piano bar ( for old fogies!!)

 : We stayed in a chalet booked via the tourist office website.
 Great value for money and a superb and clean location.
 We arranged early am deliveries of fresh produce ( Milk, croissants etc.) , the local butcher did hot roasts and Xmas dinner - delivered each evening to the chalet.
 AMAZING local service and not pricey.

 : Apartment rental 1/3 of Verbier.
 Food and general living similar to any ski resort.
 Ski passes a little more pricey than France.

 : I liked it.
 Very much a launch pad for real skiers as opposed to posers.
 The resort attempts to appeal strongly to families and the infrastructure recognizes this but note the shortcomings above.

 Haute Nendaz Feedback Thread

-Fighting to Remain in the EU for the good of us all
+Hoping to Return to the EU for the good of us all